mloubout/SC20Paper/paper.md

 such that now `rank 0` contains the elements `16, 15, 12, 11` and so forth.

-Finally, we remark that while providing abstractions for distributed data manipulation, Devito does not support natively any mechanisms for parallel I/O. {>>Mathias: Add positive note<<}
+Finally, we remark that while providing abstractions for distributed data manipulation, Devito does not support natively any mechanisms for parallel I/O. The distributed NumPy arrays, however, provide a generic and flexible infrastructure for the implementation of parallel I/O for any sort of file format.

 ## Industry-scale 3D seismic imaging in anisotropic media